pomdtr/smallweb/docs/src/reference/cli.md

 ### Options

 ```
       --all          list all cron jobs
       --app string   filter by app
-      --domain string   filter by domain
   -h, --help         help for list
       --json         output as json
 ```

 ## smallweb cron trigger